top of page

 CONTEST PERIOD

-The contest will begin on Friday, January 24th and entries must be submitted through the online Google Form no later than midnight on Friday, March 21st.
+The contest will begin on January 16th, and entries must be submitted through the online Google Form no later than midnight on March 20th.

 In addition to your online entry, if you wish to submit a physical copy of your work, it can be delivered to the Rappahannock News office (309 Jett Street, Washington) during normal office hours with a printable submission form.